danielabar/docker-pluralsight/README.md

 Note that PID1 is _not_ the usual `init` Linux process (which all other processes are forked from, and when it receives a terminate signal, it gracefully shuts down all its child processes).
 So when the Docker container PID1 receives a kill signal, it shuts itself down, but will NOT shut down any other processes running on the container.
 And that is why its best practice to only run a single process per container.

+However, may also want other processes like syslog, cron, etc. See `phusion/baseimage` for doing this properly within Docker.

 ### Deleting Containers

 To see how many containers and images are stored on the host: